 - What is an ABC analysis?

-- The benefits of ABC analysis for inventory management
+- The benefits of ABC analysis in inventory management

 - How to run an ABC analysis

-- What to do with grade A inventory
+- A grade strategies: what to do with your best inventory

-- What to do with grade C inventory
+- C grade strategies: what to do with your worst inventory

 - ABC inventory management best practices